Tag Archives: book club spotlight

 Not to be confused with the science fiction book of the same name- the invisibility in Ellison’s Invisible Man, is theoretical and social, rather than a physical condition.
 His unnamed narrator, a bright young Black man in the Jim Crow South, has a promising future that depends on him making himself inoffensive, and inconsequential to the white men who hold power over him.
 It’s also important to remember that these Black men who had to be “invisible” to the white society, were absolutely not invisible to the women and children in their lives.
 As we discussed in The Bluest Eye, Pecola Breedlove’s situation is informed by those around her and their treatment by society.
 Invisible Man was a large influence on Morrison’s work- acting as a conversation point to where she would take those deemed “invisible” and show them in the light that their contemporaries would have seen them.
 Here, her perspective is just as valuable as Ellison’s.

 Invisible Man, while an important piece of American literature, is not an easy read.
 Taught in AP Literature courses and College-Level Classes, this book demands dissection and close reading.
 When working with your class, or dedicated Book Club Group, I highly recommend taking advantage of the Cliffs Notes.
 (Did you know that the founder, Clifton Hillegass, was a lifelong Nebraskan?)
-Study tools, like Cliffs Notes, are a great accessible tool for modern readers who might lack context for classic literature, and content thoughtful analysis that assists, not hinder the reading experience.
+Study tools, like Cliffs Notes, are a great accessible tool for modern readers who might lack context for classic literature, and contain thoughtful analysis that assists the reading experience.

 If you’re interested in requesting Invisible Man for your book club, you can find the Request Form here.
 There are 10 copies.
 (A librarian must request items)